 What do you most look forward to about being back in Salt Lake?

-It has probably at least ten or twelve if I’m not mistaken.
 We came out several years back and played a private event for owners of ski resorts, which was wack: that once the bar closed and we began playing, most of the people left!
 The check also bounced and I don’t believe they ever fixed it.
 Fortunately, we had a club show the next night at the Zephyr and it was packed and had incredible energy.
 I think a lot of people who have never been to SLC imagine it to be a wholly uptight place and our experience has proved otherwise.

 This is a show we’ve been looking forward to for months, not only to finally get back to SLC but to be able to be a part of a larger concert with Kamasi Washington and his band who are making some of the most important, bold, and visionary music today.